F01

 • Powerful Tooling & IDE Support: Use Visual Studio Code or Visual Studio with features like IntelliSense (helps autocomplete XR APIs), Debugger (step through your logic), and Profiler (optimize frame rate).

-• Rapid Iteration in XR Prototyping: Unity’s live play mode lets you immediately test C# scripts inside your virtual factory.
+• Rapid Iteration in XR Prototyping: Unity’s live play mode lets you immediately test C# scripts.
 This is vital in XR, where iterative design improves immersion and fast tweaks ensure smooth user interactions (e.g., grabbing, teleporting, UI control).

 • Scalable for Advanced XR Scenarios: C# scales from educational demos to large digital twin simulations.
 As your app grows to include real-time multimodal data, AI agents, or cloud-based monitoring, your codebase can evolve to meet enterprise-grade needs.